Hardening Networking

 enforces privacy by limiting DNS queries to trusted, encrypted upstream

-servers.(This was edited on 08-08-25) replace <DNSCRYPT-UID>
+servers.(This was edited on 08-08-25) replace <DNSCRYPT-UID> with the UID

-given from the command ps -o uid,user,pid,cmd -C dnscrypt-proxy
+given from the command ps -o uid,user,pid,cmd -C dnscrypt-proxy:

 { ... }: {